 Head tracking support for Apple Spatial Audio is actually not that new, the VOD (video on demand) sector offers head tracking since the inception of Apple’s turn on surround sound.
 Which is, to be fair, still quite new.
 You can learn more about that here.

 Something to point out here is that in the context of VOD the head tracking is audio only, which means that only the audio reacts to the head movements, the video doesn’t.
-This obviously backs up the relevance of audio head tracking.
+This obviously backs up the relevance of audio head tracking for experiencing immersive sound.

 To come back to the announced head tracking support for Apple Music, it’ll be exciting to see how this will impact the audio consumer market.
 In my opinion there is room for improvement regarding head tracked spatial audio with Apple Music, which you can read here.
 But with the introduction of head tracking this could and probably will be quite an improvement!